skit-ai/vcore/Readme.md

 ## vcore/utils

-The vcore/utils package contains basic utility functions and file utilies for downloading, reading and writing to files.
+The vcore/utils package contains basic utility functions and file utilities for downloading, reading and writing to files.

 ## vcore/vorm